ColOfAbRiX/the-road-to-fp/03_case_classes.md

 Pattern matching is a really powerful tool, so much that you will ask yourself how did you do when you were not using it (spoiler: with a ton of bad looking `if` statements and other tricks)!

-In its essence it matches a variable with a given pattern and executes some code for that case.
+In its essence it matches an expression with a given pattern and executes some code for the matched case.
 This definition is simple and yet it has many implication.
 For instance, we can match a variable against:

 * a generic catch all pattern;
 * a literal value like `true` or `"this is a string"`;